Autonomy-Data-Unit/2023_06_database-compendium/README.md

 - BeautifulSoup library
 - re (Regular Expression) module
 - Math
+- numpy

 ## How to use

+The following shows how the functions can be used to collect metadata on the datasets available from each source.
-These scripts are aimed at retrieving dataset titles, two descriptions (long and short), column titles, unique non-numeric column values, and the release date / date of last update.
+- These scripts are aimed at retrieving dataset titles, two descriptions (long and short), column titles, unique non-numeric column values, and the release date / date of last update.
+- Titles and descriptions are given as strings, columns as a list, and unique column values as a dictionary (with the key being the column title).

 ### ONS Functions

 > ONS functions include: get_ONS_datasets_titles_descriptions(),
 > get_ONS_long_description(), get_ONS_datasets_urls(), find_ONS_cols(),
 > find_ONS_cols_and_unique_vals().
-For more information check the
-> specific documentation for the ONS functions.

 ``` python
 from database_compendium.utils.ONS_scraper_functions import *